sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_04_Memory_End_Address.md

 !!! note
     When accessing the memory via the RF interface, the memory is read and written in blocks of four bytes.
 The last user memory block address, seen by RF, for the ST25DV64KC is 0x07FF.
 It is still possible to access the full memory via the RF interface.

 It can be useful to change the memory area sizes so that different security levels can be applied to each.
 Remember that Area 1 is always readable, but can be write-protected.
 For Areas 2-4, it is possible to apply read-protection.
-It is also possible to apply different security levels for the I2C and RF interfaces for each area.
+It is also possible to apply different security levels for the I<sup>2</sup>C and RF interfaces for each area.

 Example 4 changes the size of Area 1 by calling ```setMemoryAreaEndAddress```.

 The end address is defined using a single byte.
 The true end address is: (32 * ENDA) + 31

-For Area 1, the default value of ENDA1 is actually 0xFF (Hexadecimal) or 255 (Decimal).
-(32 * 255) + 31 = 8191
+For Area 1, the default value of ENDA1 is actually 0xFF (Hexadecimal) or 255 (Decimal):

+<b>(32 * 255) + 31 = 8191</b>

 The area sizes can only be changed in increments of 32 bytes.
 The minimum size for Area 1 is 32 bytes (when ENDA1 is zero).